PBRT/dailyfiles/README.md

 ## DEMO
 You can find a live demonstration at http://dailyfiles.herokuapp.com.
 For create new images,  http://dailyfiles.herokuapp.com/createFile.
-Try iyt with you PHONE !!
+Try it with you PHONE !

 ## TECHNOLOGIES
 This applications use Angular.js, Sails.js, Jquery mobile and mongoDB